HackThisSite/CTF-Writeups/2017/EasyCTF/Hash On Hash/README.md

 * **Hint:** _Thankfully you can solve this without even using a website_

 The file hexstrings is a file with many lines of 32 chars of hex.
-I ignored the hint, and put the first few into [CrackStation](https://crackstation.net/)
+I ignored the hint, and put the first few into the online hash cracker [CrackStation](https://crackstation.net/)

 From that you could see that they were all MD5 hashes of 1 letter!
 Then it was easy,
-I just wrote a script to make all the 256 MD5's, and then see for every line, find of those MD5's does it match up with, and then print the corresponding chars.
+I just wrote a script to make all the 256 1 character MD5's.
+Then iterate line by line and replace the lines with character that md5's to it.
+Concatenate the characters, and print the corresponding characters.

 ```
 $ python3 hexstringsSolver.py